Barbados in line for greater financial scrutiny

 “We have seen the negative effects that many of our neighbours have experienced by grave loopholes in their AML/CFT regime, from correspondent banks threatening no longer to conduct business with some jurisdictions to actually doing so with others,” Cumberbatch said, adding that investments were also at stake.

-However, the World Bank’s Senior Financial Sector Specialist Lisa Bostwick gave the assurance that the international lending agency was “not here to assess, rank, judge or put Barbados on a list with other countries.
+However, the World Bank has given the assurance that the international lending agency was “not here to assess, rank, judge or put Barbados on a list with other countries.

 “We are solely here to provide you with a methodology so that Barbados can conduct its own risk assessment.
 We will guide you to use the methodology but ultimately your findings and conclusions are those of Barbados.
-The World Bank will not pressure you to change your conclusions in anyway,” she said.
+The World Bank will not pressure you to change your conclusions in anyway,” one bank official said.

 Barbados joins 72 other countries, 14 of which are from the Caribbean, using the World Bank assessment tool and methodology.
 So far 32 countries have concluded the process.

-“We are very familiar with some of the concerns you might be faced with and we are here to share with you the lessons we have learned in working with countries all over the world . . . who face the same concerns about the possible restraints on correspondent banking and also understanding how terrorism financing or money laundering may affect the development of the financial sector in Barbados” said Bostwick.
+“We are very familiar with some of the concerns you might be faced with and we are here to share with you the lessons we have learned in working with countries all over the world . . . who face the same concerns about the possible restraints on correspondent banking and also understanding how terrorism financing or money laundering may affect the development of the financial sector in Barbados” the World Bank official added.
 (MM)